-If you’ve been reading my blog for any length of time, you’ll already have guessed that this kind of advice is useless at best and helps no one.
+If you’ve been reading my blog for any length of time, you’ve already guessed that this kind of advice is useless and helps no one.
 This is also the reason why I spend approximately 5 minutes on colour theory in my Specify Colour with Confidence courses.

-I have NEVER and I mean NEVER consulted a primary colour wheel to choose a paint colour or countertop or fill-in-the-blank-here.
-My colour wheel shows you where the neutrals fall inside the conventional colour wheel, along with guidelines for coordinating them which is way more useful.
+I have NEVER and I mean NEVER consulted a PRIMARY colour wheel to choose a paint colour, countertop, or fill-in-the-blank-here.
+My neutral colour wheel shows you where the neutrals fall inside the conventional colour wheel, along with guidelines for coordinating them, which is way more useful.

 And then when you don’t maintain that and your fence gets discoloured, you might get a solid stain which lasts 5 years if it’s an alkyd (oil based) and 3 years if it’s a latex.

-Then, when that is also not long enough, you’ll eventually paint (this is the same for stained beams on the exterior of your house too, by the way).
+Then, when that is also not long enough, you’ll eventually paint (this also goes for stained beams on the exterior of your house too, by the way).

-My Mom went out and unknowingly (and with obvious bad advice from the paint store) ended up with a ‘solid stain’ to paint her brand new deck for the first time.
+My mom went out and unknowingly (and with obvious bad advice from the paint store) ended up with a ‘solid stain’ to paint her brand new deck for the first time.
 Within two years it has chipped badly and looks terrible.
-Had she simply stained her deck with a semi-transparent stain, it would have faded instead of chipping (obviously the wear on a deck where people are walking is much higher than it would be on a fence).
+If she had simply stained her deck with a semi-transparent stain, it would have faded instead of chipping (NOTE: obviously the wear on a deck where people are walking is much higher than it would be on a fence).

-Now she is considering installing PVC decking because you can’t go back to transparent stain if you have used a solid stain unless you strip the entire deck.
-And because you can’t change the colour of PVC, it’s really important to get the colour right the first time.
+Now she is considering installing PVC decking because you can’t go back to transparent stain if you have used a solid stain, that is, unless you strip the entire deck.
+And, because you can’t change the colour of PVC, it’s really important to get the colour right the first time.

-My backyard fence with espalier apple trees growing along the fence (It would get really hard to maintain this every two years).
+This is my backyard fence with espalier apple trees growing along the fence.
+It would be really hard to maintain this every two years if I stained it.

-DO consider coordinating with the light trim colour on your exterior
+DO consider coordinating your fence with the light trim colour on your exterior.

-My white garden gate and vinyl decorative fencing, also matches the white trim on our house (below).
+My white garden gate and vinyl decorative fencing match the white trim on my house.